 Given that the individual or individuals who control a company are often different from those listed on the register of members, in many cases the PSC register could look quite different – and be a much more interesting document – than the shareholder/membership register.

-The PSC register is available for public inspection and, from 30 June 2016, the information will be searchable online via UK Companies House.
+The PSC register is available for public inspection and the information is searchable online via UK Companies House.